In case you missed it, here's my take on Led Zeppelin I, Led Zeppelin II, Led Zeppelin III, and Led Zeppelin IV.

 1. "The Song Remains the Same"--It always blows my mind how pop this song is.
 Pop with killer guitar solos and a more epic scope, but pop-ier than most Zeppelin songs.
 I would say it would fit very well on a Get Psyched Mix.

 2. "The Rain Song"--This was one of the songs that convinced me to start my journey into Led Zeppelin music.
 It's a slower song filled with layers of instruments including strings and a piano in addition to the typical guitars and drums.
+It's long, but moves forward with a lovely minor-key melody that breaks into a powerful refrain toward the end and then softly eases us out the song.

 3. "Over the Hills and Far Away"--This uses my favorite Zeppelin Classic Technique--start acoustic and soft and then bust out into an awesome harder rock middle of the song, and then leave us with a softer ending.
+Definitely a driving around sort of song.

 4. "The Crunge"--I honestly don't know how to take this song.
 It's some sort of homage to James Brown.
 The meter in this song is insane and almost impossible to follow.
 Like most funk music, it's probably more fun to play than to listen to.
 Also, Plant's vocals sound weirdly distorted and the use of synthesizers instead of horns makes it sound more like Commander Keen than soul music.
 But if you appreciate crazy rhythm (shout out to John Bonham), it can be decent listen.